 Refer to the power supply locator drawing (Fig. 7.1) at the beginning of this section for the location of the battery charger.
-The charger is protected by a fuse on the positive and ground side at the charger.
+The charger is protected by a reset on the positive side at the charger.

 To operate the charger, ensure that it is operating: